 As with any of the Special Operations units in the U.S. military, it takes endurance, stamina, intelligence and mental toughness to become a Ranger.
-The Army Rangers require their candidates to score the following prior to attending Ranger School.
+The Army Rangers require their candidates to score the following before attending Ranger School.

-The most important pre-training exercise to do prior to Ranger school is walking fast in your boots with 50 pounds of weight on your back.
-You will do this everyday you are at Ranger School.
-Running at least 5 miles, 3-4 times a week and swimming in uniform 2-3 times a week is recommended as well.
-Pack on 5-10 pounds of body weight prior to going so you have a little to lose when you are consuming fewer calories a day.
+The most important pre-training exercise to do before Ranger school is walking fast in your boots with 50 pounds of weight on your back.
+You will do this daily at Ranger School.
+Running at least five miles 3-4 times a week and swimming in uniform 2-3 times a week is recommended as well.
+Gain 5-10 pounds before going so you have a little to lose when you are consuming fewer calories a day.

 |Ranger PFT||Minimum Scores|

 |Push-ups in 2:00||49 in 2:00|

 |Sit-ups in 2:00||59|